 There are relevant international standards and amending the Code to provide permissions for special purpose infant formulas will ensure continued international trade and imports to the Australian and New Zealand market, thereby protecting the public health and safety of infants who rely on these products for their particular nutritional requirements.
-This issue will be fully considered within 12 months of the date of effect of the variation to the Code and, if necessary, notification will be recommended to the agencies responsible in accordance with Australia's and New Zealand's obligations under the WTO Technical Barriers to Trade (TBT) or Sanitary and Phytosanitary Measures (SPS) Agreements.
+This issue will be fully considered prior to approval and, if necessary, notification will be recommended to the agencies responsible in accordance with Australia's and New Zealand's obligations under the WTO Technical Barriers to Trade (TBT) or Sanitary and Phytosanitary Measures (SPS) Agreements.
 This will enable other WTO member countries to comment on proposed changes to standards where they may have a significant impact on them.

-9. Conclusion and Decision
+9. Conclusion and Preferred Option

-So as to not jeopardise the availability and supply of special purpose infant formula in Australia and New Zealand, FSANZ is of the view that Option 1, i.e. do nothing, is not acceptable.
-Therefore, in the interests of protecting the public health and safety of infants with particular medical conditions, FSANZ's recommended approach is Option 2.
+So as to not jeopardise the availability and supply of special purpose infant formula in Australia and New Zealand, FSANZ is of the view that Option 1 i.e. do nothing is not acceptable.
+Therefore in the interest of protecting the public health and safety of infants with particular medical conditions, FSANZ's preferred approach is Option 2.